WindowsAppsTeam15/ProdicerBG/README.md

 What we should implement
 ------------------------

--   Welcome screen – it will have three options to choose from – create new profile (register new producer), basic search for producer (by name or by type of production - we can implement easyly this using the Search widget of Android), or go to advanced search of producers (not sure if we need this at all);
+-   Welcome screen – it will have three options to choose from – create new profile (register new producer), basic search for producer (by name or by type of production - we can implement easyly this using the Search widget of Android - this way we can have it in all the views (layouts) of our App), or go to advanced search of producers (not sure if we need this at all);

 -   (not sure if we need this at all) The advanced search – it will be by name, by type of production or/and by address.
 The search by address will allow to search from the current position of the user or the user will set position from which he/she wants to search;